Minutes

-Minutes, also known as minutes of meeting, protocols or, informally, notes, are the instant written record of a meeting or hearing.
+Minutes (/'mIn.Its, -@ts/), also known as minutes of meeting, protocols or, informally, notes, are the instant written record of a meeting or hearing.
 They typically describe the events of the meeting and may include a list of attendees, a statement of the activities considered by the participants, and related responses or decisions for the activities.

-Etymology

-The name "minutes" possibly derives from the Latin phrase minuta scriptura (literally "small writing") meaning "rough notes".
+The word "minutes" here means "notes", rather than sixtieths of an hour.

 Creation

 Minutes may be created during the meeting by a typist or court reporter, who may use shorthand notation and then prepare the minutes and issue them to the participants afterwards.
 Alternatively, the meeting can be audio recorded, video recorded, or a group's appointed or informally assigned secretary may take notes, with minutes prepared later.
-Many government agencies use minutes recording software to record and prepare all minutes in real-time.

 Purpose

 Minutes are the official written record of the meetings of an organization or group.
 They are not transcripts of those proceedings.
 Using Robert's Rules of Order Newly Revised (RONR), the minutes should contain mainly a record of what was done at the meeting, not what was said by the members.
 The organization may have its own rules regarding the content of the minutes.

 For most organizations or groups, it is important for the minutes to be terse and only include a summary of the decisions.
 A verbatim report (transcript) is typically not useful.
 Unless the organization's rules require it, a summary of the discussions in a meeting is neither necessary nor appropriate.

 The minutes of certain groups, such as a corporate board of directors, must be kept on file and are important legal documents.
 Minutes from board meetings are kept separately from minutes of general membership meetings within the same organization.
 Also, minutes of executive sessions may be kept separately.
 Committees are not required to keep formal minutes although less formal notes may be taken.
 For committees, their formal records are the reports submitted to their parent body.